-4.3 Activating the Driver
+Activating the Driver

-If you created the driver in a driver set where you have already activated the Identity Manager server and service drivers, the driver inherits the activation.
-If you created the driver in a driver set that has not been activated, you must activate the driver within 90 days.
-Otherwise, the driver stops working.
+The Identity Manager driver for Active Directory does not need a separate activation.
+If you create the driver in a driver set where you have already activated the Identity Manager server and service drivers, the driver inherits the activation from the driver set.